Pilotcore Insights

 Evaluate compute, storage, database, AI/ML, hybrid needs, compliance, budget, and team expertise.

-4.2 Scoring Model (Example)
+4.2 scoring model (Example)

 Assign weights to key categories (e.g., Compute 30%, Storage 20%, AI/ML 25%, Hybrid 15%, Cost 10%) and score each provider against use-case criteria.